Can You Spray Paint Metal? (How-To)

 What Kind Of Paint Do You Spray On Metal

-It’s recommended to use oil-based enamel spray paint for metal surfaces.
-They are durable and water-resistant meaning that the surface will be protected from moisture and rust.
-However, they will take longer to dry since the coating is oil-based.
+You can use oil-based enamel Spray paint over outdoor metal surfaces as it’s durable, water-resistant, and protects the surface from moisture and rust.
+But, they take longer to dry since the finish is oil-based.

 How To Spray Paint Metal?